alphagov/govuk-content-metadata/fast_api_model_serving/README.md

 You can check progress by visiting https://console.cloud.google.com/vertex-ai/endpoints and https://console.cloud.google.com/vertex-ai/models.

-To know more:
+To know more about online predictions in Vertex AI, see:
 - [get_online_predictions](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#get_online_predictions)

-As said, these steps are only needed for online (real-time) predictions but they are good for testing and development so they are included in the bash script but as optional steps, and they are not run as part of our continous deployment workflow.
+As said, these steps are only needed for online (real-time) predictions but they are good for testing and development, so they are included in the bash script but as optional steps, and they are not run as part of our continous deployment workflow.

 ### How to make sure everything works as expected?

-Even if our aim is to do Batch predictions, [it is recommend](https://medium.com/google-cloud/google-vertex-ai-batch-predictions-ad7057d18d1f) testing the model at least once in an online approach (deployed to Vertex AI Endpoint).
+Even if our aim is to do Batch predictions, [it is recommended](https://medium.com/google-cloud/google-vertex-ai-batch-predictions-ad7057d18d1f) testing the model at least once in an online approach (deployed to Vertex AI Endpoint).
 This way, we can ensure the model runs successfully.
 Debugging is a lot easier as well.

 IMPORTANT: Vertex AI endpoint is not a serverless service (so you always encounter some cost), thus, please remember to undeploy the model from the endpoint after done with your testing.